Please note, this post contains references to domestic violence, child abuse and animal cruelty.

 When I was a kid in the 1970s, my dad introduced me to science fiction, computers, kung fu, video games and Dungeons & Dragons.
-He bought a Darth Vader helmet and made a costume by dying his old army fatigues black and making a chest piece in the garage.
+He bought a Darth Vader helmet and made a costume by dyeing his old army fatigues black and making a chest piece in the garage.
 He used to play princesses with me.
 I would run down the hall, lose a shoe like Cinderella, and then fall into bed like Sleeping Beauty, and he would wake me with a kiss.

 He had an incredible imagination and a great sense of humor.
 He gave me treasure hunts, art lessons, board games, card games, dances and songs.
 He loved to sing.
 He taught me to read and write before I entered kindergarten.
 He brought home pieces of colored wire from work so I could make bracelets and rings when I was 9 years old.

 In so many ways, I am my father’s daughter.
 But not in every way.